mabhay3420/mabhay3420.github.io/_posts/2021-05-14-The-Prophet.md

 ![keeping Up](/assets/img/the_prophet/keeping_up.png)

 I will Update the list as i read more.
-All images were made using Adobe spark and i plan to use the same in future.
+All images were made using Adobe spark .
-None of the images are copied from internet because there is no point in doing so.